algolia/algoliasearch-zendesk/docs/documentation.md

 We do not index community forums for now.
 If you're using them, you'll probably want to disable `instantsearch` by setting `enabled: false` and just use the auto-complete feature.

-## Indexing private articles

-Since we're providing a front-end search, and we can't securely know which access a user has in Zendesk's templates, we have to limit our indexing to public articles only.
-A public article is not a draft and is visible to Everybody.
-If you're in such a scenario, we recommend you to disable `instantsearch` by setting `enabled: false` and just use the auto-complete feature.

 ## Removing specific articles from the search results

 You can let our script know that you'd want for an article not to be indexed.
 For this, all you need to do is to add an `algolia-ignore` tag on your article.